HemaKavuri/DATA-690-FALL-STATISTICAL-ANAYLSIS-VISUALIZATION/data690_world_dev/wdx_analysis.md

 <img src = "https://github.com/HemaKavuri/DATA-690-FALL-STATISTICAL-ANAYLSIS-VISUALIZATION/blob/main/data690_world_dev/Charts/Literacy.png" height=400/>

 Overall Literacy rate for choosen countires for year 2015 is shown above.
 The graph says almost all the choosen countries have same literacy rate percentage.
-It is observed that 20 % of childern under age 15 - 24 are having education.
-What about remaning 80% are they involved in child labour which need to be answered future.
+It is observed that 14 % of childern under age 15 - 24 are having education.
+What about remaning 86%, are they involved in child labour which need to be answered future.
+China, Rusian Federation and Argentina are the countires having high Literacy rate amoung remaning chosen countries.

+## What Percentage of childern (15-24) age group are involved in child labour?